-However we did experience one memorable train ride on a holiday weekend that was so tightly packed with people that I couldn’t move.
-We had to stand for 3 hours in a train that was wall-to-wall people.
+However, we did experience one memorable train ride on a holiday weekend that was so tightly packed with people that I couldn’t move.
+We had to stand for 3 hours on a train that was wall-to-wall people.
 Twice as many people as were intended were piled into the seats so quite frankly no one could move.
-Needless to say it was a long ride, but strangely one of my favorite.
+Needless to say, it was a long ride, but strangely one of my favorites.
 Why is it the best travel memories are the worst experiences at the time?

 Trains plodded along slowly and normally you could go to the end of the car and stand next to the open door for air and a better view.
 The view on the tracks was just as interesting.
 The tracks were like a trail to the locals, everyone walked on them to/from their destinations and simply stood to the side to let the trains pass.

 If you are in Sri Lanka, I highly recommend using the trains as your mode of transportation whenever possible.
-The costs are under $2 for a 4+ hour train ride, and it is a place where you can really experience the culture.
+The cost is inexpensive for a 4+ hour train ride, and it is a place where you can really experience the culture.
 A perfect way to travel!